StatisticsNZ/population-explorer/build-db/doc/builder-perspective.md

 ## Overall approach

 The datamart is built In the `IDI_Sandpit` database on the `wtstsql35` server.
 The SQL scripts that build the database all refer to the `pop_exp_dev` schema in `IDI_Sandpit`, but the datamart is rarely built in that actual schema.
-Instead, there are four schemas that can hold copies of the datamart:
+Instead, there are five schemas that can hold variants of the datamart:

 - `pop_exp_alpha`
 - `pop_exp_bravo`
 - `pop_exp_charlie`
 - `pop_exp_sample`
+- `pop_exp_synth`

-At any one moment, there may be four complete versions of the database, based on different sampled subsets of the IDI.
-The hope is that performance can be acceptable with a version that has a `spine_to_sampling_ratio` of 1.  `pop_exp_sample` always has a ratio of 100.
-When it comes time to promote the datamart to production, whichever version of the datamart is best is copied over to `[wprdsql36\ileed].IDI_RnD.pop_exp` which is the version for the data lab (ie the names `pop_exp_alpha`, `pop_exp_bravo` etc are only for use in the development and test environment).
+At any one moment, there may be four complete versions of the original database, based on different sampled subsets of the IDI, plus a synthetic version.
+Performance on the production server is acceptable with a version that has a `spine_to_sampling_ratio` of 1.  `pop_exp_sample` always has a ratio of 100.
+When it comes time to promote the datamart to production, whichever version of the datamart is best is copied over to `[wprdsql36\ileed].IDI_Pop_explorer.pop_exp` which is the version for the data lab (ie the names `pop_exp_alpha`, `pop_exp_bravo` etc are only for use in the development and test environment).

 There are three other relevant schemas in the database: